fauzanazz/fauzanazz/README.md

 <h1 align="center">Hi 👋, I'm Fauzan!</h1>
 <h3 align="center">A passionate GameDeveloper that likes to do CTF.
-He is currently studying in the 3rd semester of informatics engineering.
-He is currently working on a mobile game project.</h3>
+He is currently studying in the 4rd semester of informatics engineering.</h3>

-- 🔭 I’m currently working on **Unnamed Mobile Games**

-- 🌱 I’m currently learning **Next JS**

 <h3 align="left">Connect with me:</h3>
 <p align="left">